osrf/gazebo_tutorials/guided_a/tutorial5.md

 changes to Gazebo's codebase locally in your computer.

-On this last tutorial of the series, you will learn how to integrate your code into the official Gazebo repository!
+On this last tutorial of the series, you will learn how to integrate your code into the official Gazebo-classic repository!

 ## Choosing an issue